dd32/td-gh-ex/readme.txt

-Blackoot Lite WordPress Theme by Iceable Themes | http://www.iceablethemes.com Copyright 2014-2015 Mathieu Sarrasin - Iceable Media Changelog
+Blackoot Lite WordPress Theme by Iceable Themes | https://www.iceablethemes.com Copyright 2014-2016 Mathieu Sarrasin - Iceable Media

 == ABOUT BLACKOOT LITE ==

 Blackoot Lite is an elegant, responsive, multi-purpose theme for WordPress.
 Perfect for photography, or music oriented blogs as well as portfolio and creative business websites.
 It features two widgetizable areas in the sidebar and the optional footer, two custom menu locations in the navbar and footer, optional tagline display, custom logo and favicon, custom header image and custom background.

-Blackoot Lite is the lite version of Blackoot Pro, which comes with many additional features and access to premium class pro support forum and can be found at http://www.iceablethemes.com
+Blackoot Lite is the lite version of Blackoot Pro, which comes with many additional features and access to premium class pro support forum and can be found at https://www.iceablethemes.com

 == GETTING STARTED ==